-If a student is dismissed from the institution for failing to make overall Satisfactory Academic Progress, the student may appeal the decision by submitting a letter of appeal to the Executive Chef.
-The letter must describe the extenuating circumstances that caused the student to be unable to meet SAP and must be accompanied by documentation of the circumstances.
-Such circumstances are limited to the death of a close relative, illness, injury, and/or family emergency.
+If a student is placed on probation for failing to make overall Satisfactory Academic Progress, the student may appeal the decision by submitting a letter of appeal to the Progress Review Committee.
+The letter must describe in detail the extenuating circumstances that caused the student to be unable to meet SAP.
+Such circumstances include but are not limited to:

+- the death of a close relative,

+- illness,

+- injury,

+- and/or family emergency.

 The letter must also describe what will change in the student's situation and explain how the student will be able to meet SAP if allowed to continue in the program.
 The appeal must be submitted within five (5) calendar days of receiving notification of the SAP violation.

-A Progress Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
+The Progress Review Committee will act upon the student's appeal within five (5) school days of the filing of the appeal.
 Students with a pending appeal will be able to continue attending class(es) until the appeal decision has been rendered.
-If the appeal is successful, the student will be placed on Academic and Financial Aid Probation (SAP Probation) and will be required to agree to and sign an academic plan that states the particular benchmarks that must be achieved to regain Satisfactory Academic Progress by the next evaluation point.
+If the appeal is successful, the student will be placed on Academic and Financial Aid Probation (SAP Probation) and will be required to agree to and sign an academic plan that states the benchmarks that must be achieved to regain Satisfactory Academic Progress by the next evaluation point.

 A student that fails to make overall Satisfactory Academic Progress at the next evaluation period will be dismissed unless the student is meeting the requirements set forth by the academic plan.
-A student that meets the academic plan will be allowed to continue for a maximum of one academic quarter.
+A student that meets the academic plan will be allowed to continue for a maximum of one academic term.
 A student will continue to be eligible for financial aid assistance while on SAP Probation.
-If a student continues to fail to meet SAP, the student will be dismissed.
 If at any point, it can be determined that it is mathematically impossible for a student to meet the minimum requirements, the student will be dismissed from the school.

 An academic plan, if warranted by a successful appeal, will outline the measures that may be taken to regain Satisfactory Academic Progress.
-The plan may require a student to retake courses in a prescribed sequence, participate in advising sessions with the Executive Chef or appointed academic resource, and/or meet specific grade or progress requirements.
+The plan may require a student to retake courses in a prescribed sequence, participate in advising sessions with the appointed academic resource, and/or meet specific grade or progress requirements.
 A copy of the student's academic plan will be retained in the student record and reviewed at the midpoint and end of the evaluation period.
-A student, who fails to regain SAP according to the terms of their academic plan, will be ineligible for any additional financial aid and be dismissed from the institution at the end of the evaluation period.
+A student, who fails to regain SAP according to the terms of their academic plan, will be ineligible for any additional financial aid and be dismissed.